-It is important to be calm and relaxed when exploring Laos, and the pace of life here is very languid, so do not expect high speed bus connections, or just about anything that happens at pace.
-The friendly people are happy to help, although learning a few phrases in Laotian can help, while some people will also speak some French, due to the historic colonial presence of French forces in the country.
+It is important to be calm and relaxed when exploring Laos; the pace of life here is very languid, so do not expect high speed bus connections or just about anything that happens at pace.
+The friendly people are happy to help, although learning a few phrases in Laotian can help.
+Some people will also speak some French due to the historic colonial presence of French forces in the country.
 Laos is also one of the most affordable countries to explore, with food and accommodation relatively cheap.

-One of the drawbacks here is that it is quite an expensive country to explore, with the costs of hostel beds costing around the same as budget hotels in some of the more affordable European countries.
-However, it does benefit from a population which has many people speaking English and is a naturally welcoming destination to visitors, while it is also a very safe country to explore.
+One of the drawbacks here is that it is quite an expensive country to explore with the costs of hostel beds costing around the same as budget hotels in some of the more affordable European countries.
+However, it does benefit from a population which has many people speaking English and is a naturally welcoming destination to visitors.
+It is also a very safe country to explore.

-If you are looking for a country that will offer you some amazing outdoors activities, then Canada is a great option to explore, from the Atlantic provinces on the east coast with their beautiful coastline, through to the remote Northwest Territories.
-Canada also has some amazingly cosmopolitan and vibrant cities, with Montreal famous for its art galleries and museums, while Toronto has a great range of sports teams and a great night life scene.
+If you are looking for a country that will offer you some amazing outdoor activities, then Canada is a great option to explore from the Atlantic provinces on the east coast with their beautiful coastline to the remote Northwest Territories.
+Canada also has some amazingly cosmopolitan and vibrant cities with Montreal famous for its art galleries and museums while Toronto has a great range of sports teams and a great night life scene.

-As the gateway between Central Europe and the Balkans, Serbia has recovered significantly from the break-up of Yugoslavia, but is now a stable democratic European country, while it is also among the most affordable of European countries to explore.
-The city of Novi Sad has an amazing music festival and amazing historic sites, while Subotica is a charming city in the north with some lovely palaces and churches, which also serves as the gateway to Palic, the popular lakeside resort just a short journey outside the city.
+As the gateway between Central Europe and the Balkans, Serbia has recovered significantly from the break-up of Yugoslavia and is now a stable democratic European country while it is also among the most affordable of European countries to explore.
+The city of Novi Sad has an amazing music festival and amazing historic sites while Subotica is a charming city in the north with some lovely palaces and churches which also serves as the gateway to Palic, the popular lakeside resort just a short journey outside the city.